Managing permissions in shared spaces

 The following space roles are available in shared spaces:

-• Owner: You are the first administrator that can manage the space and its members as well as create content in the space.
 This role cannot be assigned to other members of the space unless you are an administrator.
 This space role also cannot be removed from the space member without administrator action.
-It is not possible to remove a member with the Owner role from the space, unless you have access to the Management Console as an administrator.
+It is not possible to remove a member with the Owner role from the space, unless you have access to the Administration activity center as an administrator.

 Changing permissions for members in shared spaces

 Member permissions can be changed to give the user a new role in a space.
-A user with the Can view role might be changed to an app developer by changing their role to Can edit.
+A user with the Can view role might be changed to an application developer by changing their role to Can edit.

 The space owner and members with the Can manage role can change members' permissions.